Ralph Abercromby: Career

 On returning from the continent, Abercromby expressed a strong preference for the military profession, and a cornet's commission was accordingly obtained for him (March 1756) in the 3rd Dragoon Guards.
 He served with his regiment in the Seven Years' War, and thus, the opportunity afforded him of studying the methods of Frederick the Great, which moulded his military character and formed his tactical ideas.

-Abercromby rose through the intermediate grades to the rank of lieutenant-colonel of the regiment (1773) and brevet colonel in 1780, and in 1781, he became colonel of the newly raised King's Irish infantry.
-When that regiment was disbanded in 1783, he retired on half pay.
-He also entered Parliament as MP for Clackmannanshire (1774–1780).
+Abercromby rose through the intermediate grades to the rank of lieutenant-colonel of the regiment (1773) and brevet colonel in 1780, and in 1781, he became colonel of the newly raised 103rd Regiment of Foot.
+When the regiment was disbanded in 1783, he retired on half pay.

+In 1774, Abercromby entered Parliament as MP for Clackmannanshire (1774–1780).
 In 1791 he commissioned a large townhouse at 66 Queen Street, Edinburgh.

-Abercromby was a strong supporter of the American cause in the American Revolutionary War, and remained in Ireland to avoid having to fight against the colonists.
+During the American War of Independence, he was a strong supporter of the Patriot cause and chose to serve in Ireland to avoid having to fight in North America.

-When France declared war against Great Britain in 1793, Abercromby resumed his duties.
-He was appointed command of a brigade under the Duke of York for service in the Netherlands, where he commanded the advanced guard in the action at Le Cateau.
+When France declared war on Great Britain in 1793, Abercromby returned to active duty.
+He was appointed commander of a brigade under the Duke of York for service in the Netherlands, where he commanded the advanced guard in the action at Le Cateau.
 During the 1794 withdrawal to Holland, he commanded the allied forces in the action at Boxtel and was wounded directing operations at Fort St Andries on the Waal.
 In 1795 he commissioned a townhouse at 66 Queen Street, Edinburgh.

 In July 1795, Abercromby was nominated by Secretary of State for War Henry Dundas to lead an expedition to the West Indies.
-Under instructions from Dundas, Abercromby's predecessor, Sir Adam Williamson, the lieutenant-governor of Jamaica, had signed an agreement with representatives of the French colonists of Saint Domingue that promised to restore the ancien regime, slavery and discrimination against mixed-race colonists, a move that drew criticism from abolitionists William Wilberforce and Thomas Clarkson.
 That same month he had been made a Knight of the Bath and in August Lieutenant Governor of the Isle of Wight – a reward for his services but also possibly an incentive to lead the army in the Caribbean.
 The appointment of Abercromby as Commander-in-Chief of the Leeward and Windward Islands was officially announced on 5 August.